Veteran Alaska musher, 38, first to reach Iditarod race midpoint

-JUNEAU, Alaska A 38-year-old veteran Alaska musher competing to win the Iditarod Trail Sled Dog Race became the first on Wednesday to reach the halfway point on a course whose early sections have been described as among the most grueling in years.
+JUNEAU, Alaska, March 5 A 38-year-old veteran Alaska musher competing to win the Iditarod Trail Sled Dog Race became the first on Wednesday to reach the halfway point on a course whose early sections have been described as among the most grueling in years.

 In the fourth day of the nearly 1,000-mile (1,600-km) race, Aaron Burmeister, who placed 11th last year, led the pack through the trail's mining district where the town of Cripple is considered the official midpoint.